hyunkyu-Park/MINI_instagram/README.md

 Solution: Create a toggle switch for showing password visibility using toggle password visibility.

+## User experience improvement -- user feedback 7

+Situation: Requirement for each post to be visually distinguished from one another.

+Solution: Added small spaces between each post to visually separate them.

+Situation: Each post's image had different sizes, causing them to not appear uniformly.

+Cause: The images were displayed at their own sizes without regard to the width and height of the parent container, .user_posts.
+This led to inconsistency in the aspect ratios of the images, resulting in an inconsistent appearance among the posts.

+Solution: Updated CSS to set the width and height of the .user_posts container, ensuring that the images are displayed uniformly.
+Additionally, I added small spaces between each post to visually separate them, meeting the requirement for visual distinction between posts.

 ## No image file being called on server

 Situation: used aws ec2, the website can not find image files.